MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-driver-verifier-general-tool-and-technical-limitations.md

 The SDV [verification engine](verification-engine.md) has technical limitations that prevent it from correctly interpreting some driver code.
 Specifically, the verification engine:

--   Assumes that the statically declared type of a pointer is always correct and accurately reflects its actual dynamic type.

 -   Does not recognize that 32-bit integers are limited to 32 bits.
 As a result, it does not detect overflow or underflow errors.

 -   Makes sure that drivers that declare their entry points with the **static** keyword are processed correctly.
 However, to ensure that static entry points are recognized, SDV required a change to the [Sdv-map.h](sdv-map-h.md) files for static functions: For example, if you declare a static entry point: